 Be aware that treating excessive overjet can result in some complications.
 Some of these include discomfort, pain, mouth irritation, tooth decay, and decreased oral function.

-If you or your child are showing the signs or symptoms of overjet or other malocclusion, schedule a check up with your dentist and discuss your treatment options.
+If you or your child are showing the signs or symptoms of overjet or another malocclusion, schedule a checkup with your dentist and discuss your treatment options.

 List of Sources